 - Build muscle

 A 2014 study tested off-road cyclists to determine the long-term effects of the ketogenic diet on performance and exercise metabolism.
-The ketogenic diet made favorable changes in body mass and body composition.
+They noticed favorable changes in body mass and body composition.

 Numerous studies have shown that keto-adapted athletes performed better on a low carb diet and lost a significant amount of body fat.

-Several recent studies have shown that CrossFit athletes can still perform well on a ketogenic diet while improving the body composition.
+Several recent studies have shown that CrossFit athletes can still perform well on a low carb diet while improving the body composition.

 One study found that after six weeks on a ketogenic diet, men and woman athletes significantly decreased body fat mass (-6.2 pounds), maintained muscle mass, and improved overall performance.